-In the interest of fostering an open and welcoming environment we, as leadership, contributors, and maintainers, pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of background, family status, gender, gender identity or expression, marital status, sex, sexual orientation, native language, age, ability, race and/or ethnicity, caste, national origin, socioeconomic status, religion, geographic location, and any other dimension of diversity.
+In the interest of fostering an open and brave environment we, as leadership, contributors, and maintainers, pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of background, family status, gender, gender identity, or expression, marital status, sex, sexual orientation, native language, age, ability, race and/or ethnicity, caste, national origin, socioeconomic status, religion, geographic location, and any other dimension of diversity.

 Example behaviors that contribute to creating a positive environment include:

 - Being respectful of differing viewpoints and experiences

 - Being open to different possibilities and being wrong

 - Using welcoming and inclusive language.
 Encourage all voices.
 Help new perspectives to be heard, and listen actively

 - Providing feedback that is constructive

 - Focusing on what is best for the community